Seekatar/seekatar.github.io/_posts/2024-08-11-deploy-template-repository.md

 {% endraw %}
 ```

 This deploy pipeline will be triggered by the `build_templated_sample-api` pipeline and run the same steps as before, only now they are in a reusable template.
-Here's a screen shot of the original pipeline on the left and templated pipeline on the right.
+Here's a screenshot of the original pipeline on the left and the templated pipeline on the right.
 Both have the same stages,  jobs, and steps.

 ![Comparing two deploy runs](/assets/images/devOpsBlogs/compare-deploys.png)

 ## Summary

-In this post, I showed you have to take a deploy pipeline and create a templates from it.
+In this post, I showed you have to take a deploy pipeline and create a template from it.
 Converting any YAML pipeline will follow the same steps.
 In the next post, I'll create a data-driven pipeline giving users great flexibility, and reusability.

 ## Links